appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/json-web-tokens-jwt.md

 ```
 {{appsmith.user.idToken}}
 ```
 Appsmith provides the `idToken` parameter on the client side, allowing you to incorporate it into various operations like JavaScript functions, APIs, or queries as needed.
+If you have defined custom scopes in your identity provider, the information associated with those scopes can be accessed within the Identity token

 ## Access token